-Governmental Accounting Standards Update: During the year ending June 30, 2022, the Commission implemented the following standards:
+R. Governmental Accounting Standards Update

+During the year ending June 30, 2023, the Commission implemented the following standards:

-GASB Statement No. 87 - Leases.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-Subsequent to issuance, GASB Statement No. 95 postponed the requirements of this statement to reporting periods beginning after June 15, 2021.
+GASB Statement No. 91 - Conduit Debt Obligations.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2021.
+There was no effect on the Commission's accounting or financial reporting as a result of implementing this standard.